OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 - **Username**: vOneCloud
 - **Password**: opennebula

-Advanced Usage - Login to the Appliance
+Advanced Usage (optional) - Login to the Appliance
 --------------------------------------------------------------------------------

-All the functionality you need to run your vOneCloud can be accessed via Sunstone.
-However, if you are an advanced user and want to log into the appliance, you can do so by opening a console in your vCenter client and log in with these credentials:
+All the :ref:`features <features>` of vOneCloud ara available via the Sunstone interface.
+However, if you are an advanced user and want to log into the appliance to perform advanced and unsupported tasks, you can do so by opening a console in your vCenter client and log in with these credentials:

 - **Username**: root
 - **Password**: opennebula

 Note that SSH access to the root account has been disabled.